Our Team

 Executive Director

-In her role, Ann oversees all operations of the ASCV, supporting both programs and development initiatives.
-Ann joined the ASCV in January of 2019.
-Ann has over ten years of development and non-profit management experience, serving in various roles at Autism Speaks and The Leukemia & Lymphoma Society.
-Ann has a 31-year-old brother with autism and has experienced firsthand the challenges faced by individuals and families in the autism community.
+In her role, Ann oversees all operations of the ASCV, supporting both program and development initiatives.
+Ann joined the ASCV in January of 2018.
+Ann has over fifteen years of development and non-profit management experience.
+Ann has a 32-year-old brother with autism and has experienced firsthand the challenges faced by individuals and families in the autism community.
 She is honored to lead a team with a mission to provide much needed programs and support to our local autism community.

 Kathleen Petroziello (she/her)